timkql/CTD_Dino_Game/docs.md

         return
 ```
+### Collision detection function
+Slices part of the map to check if any part of the sprite is intersecting a map obstacle.
+Iterate through the sliced portion to check for intersections.
 ```py
     def check_coll(self, cur_map_block):
         """References the bottom left of the sprite, slices rectangle of size of sprite and check collision"""